large-scale-gxe-methods/METAGEM/README.md

 ### Input Files

-METAGEM directly uses output files from GEM (v1.4.1 and up, with use of --output-style: 'meta' or 'full').
+METAGEM uses output files from GEM (v1.4.1 and up, with use of --output-style: 'meta' or 'full').

 ### Input File List

-A no header txt file containing a single line input file name per line.
+A no header txt file containing a single input file name per line.

 ### Output File Format